Aren’t IR35 blanket bans like this illegal?

 We’ve been speaking to pragmatic agents who are ahead of the curve – they’re using third-party assessors to assess every contract, and give clear a determination to client and contractor alike.
 We’re also seeing smaller consultancy firms coming forward who are better able to engage contractors fairly and manage risk on behalf of clients.

-The current PSC ban is already starting to cause delivery risks to large organisations, and we’ve heard from PMs that many regulatory projects are now at risk.
-We know of one large client where this has been escalated to board level, and plans are afoot to unstick this situation.
+When clients banned PSCs in 2020, before the legislation was delayed, we saw delivery risks to large organisations, and we heard from PMs that many regulatory projects were at risk.
+We know of one large client where this had been escalated to board level, and plans were afoot to unstick this situation.
 The likely approach from large organisations will be to prioritise resource requirements, start at the top and begin the process of assessing IR35 fairly.

 Consider what happened in the public sector: off-payroll landed in April 2017, and a number of large organisations banned PSC contractors (TfL were the first).
 Two years later and outside IR35 opportunities are abundant in the public sector, including at TfL.